CuffleySchool

 We do this through a wide range of curricular and extra curricular activities which embrace, enhance and extend these aims within an innovative and creative curriculum focussing on ‘learning to learn’.

 In Key Stages 1 and 2, Years 1 to 6, the curriculum is governed by the National Curriculum.
 The Programmes of Learning identify, for each of the subject areas, the knowledge, understanding and skills that children have to experience and gain as they move from Year 1 through to Year 6.
-We continue to follow the Letters and Sounds programme to teach phonics, which is interlinked with our colour-coded reading scheme.
+We continue to follow the Little Wandle programme to teach phonics, which incorporates a catch up programme to support all learners to achieve high outcomes.

-Within the curriculum offered at Cuffley there is a strong focus on the process and skills for learning, as well as the content that needs to be learnt.
-The curriculum is organised in a variety of different ways including subject-based teaching, cross-curricular topics and themed days/weeks.
-This is enhanced by a wide range of rich and diverse activities including educational day visits, residential journeys and invited visitors and organisations.
+Within the curriculum offered at Cuffley there is a strong focus on the process and skills for learning, as well as the content that needs to be learnt - our Learning to Learn agenda.
+The curriculum is organised in a variety of different ways including subject-based teaching, cross-curricular topics where appropriate and themed days/weeks.
+This is enhanced by a wide range of rich and diverse activities including educational day visits, residential journeys and visitors to school.

 Computing is a very important part of our curriculum.
-Children use story phones, robots, digital microscopes, video and still cameras along with a wide range of software applications to help them learn.
+Children use a wide range of hard and software to help them learn.
 To support the use of technology in learning across the curriculum and including computing, we have a large number of desktops, laptops, Chromebooks and iPads.

 Our curriculum is set within a caring context and children are supported in a variety of ways.
 Our Forest School ethos means that every child can experience learning outdoors, enabling them to develop skills like confidence, resilience, teamwork and so on.